Skip to main content

 Another important avenue to consider as you build our a real-time crime center: data pipes.

-A community camera registry may be the most significant data improvement possible for the system.
+A community camera registry can provide another significant data pipe.
 Consider the city of Atlanta, where over 40,000 cameras are either registered or integrated for its population of 506,811.
-It would cost the city over $248 million to deploy that many cameras, but instead they are able to access existing cameras.
+It would cost the city over $248 million to deploy that many cameras, but instead they are able to access existing cameras via the Community Connect program.

 If your department can partner with business owners and other private citizens to volunteer their cameras for use in crime prevention and evidence gathering, you can exponentially improve your RTCC coverage.
 If sign-up is easy and the RTCC demonstrates sufficient results, the number of community cameras in the registry will rise accordingly, creating a virtuous cycle of bringing more cameras in and raising RTCC effectiveness.

-Dedrone provides counter-drone and unmanned aircraft technology, including tools that automatically detect drones and send text and email alerts to chosen parties.
+Beyond cameras, there are solutions like Dedrone that provide counter-drone and uncrewed aircraft technology, including tools that automatically detect drones and send text and email alerts to chosen parties.
 Those alerts can also be viewed inside Axon Fusus, and they include drone models, serial numbers, and maps that track detected drones and their pilots in real-time, making it easy to secure airspace.

 You can also learn more about building the next generation of real-time crime centers in this whitepaper.